Atomic Splittable Flow Over Time Games: Information on Exit Times

-As the exit times $T$ depend Lipschitz-continuous on $F^+$ we have that the right-side depend Lipschitz-continuous on $F^+$, hence, the Picard-Linel\"of theorem guarantees the existence of a unique solution.
+Since the exit times $T$ depend Lipschitz-continuous on $F^+$, also the right-side depends Lipschitz-continuous on $F^+$.
+Hence, the Picard-Lindel\"of theorem guarantees the existence of a unique solution.
 It is easy to see, that extending $f$ by this solution yields a restricted feasible flow over time on $[0, b)$.
 Flow conservation is fulfilled as $\sum_{e \in \delta_v^+} g_{e, j}(\theta, T(\theta)) = 1$ and \eqref{eq:exit_time_derivative}, \eqref{eq:operating_a_capacity} and \eqref{eq:individual_outflows} are satisfied as we implicitly define the outflow rates accordingly.

 It remains to show that it is possible to repeat the process until we cover the whole interval $\horizon$.
 Let $b_i$, $i = 1,2,3,\dots$, be the right endpoints during this extension process.
 The sequence might converge to $\lim\limits_{i \to \infty} b_i = b_{\infty} < H$.
 Existence and uniqueness are thus provided on $[0, b_{\infty})$.
 But this means, we can apply the extension process for $a = b_{\infty}$.
 As we can always continue this process from a limit point, we can apply this transfinite induction to obtain a unique feasible flow over time on $\horizon$. \end{proof}